Inline Tag Navigator

 - It can convert your existing inline tags to native Joplin tags, so that they are accessible using Joplin's built-in tag search.

-- It can convert your existing native Joplin tags to inline tags, so that they are accessible using inline tag search (this plugin).
-See also tips.
+- It can convert your existing native Joplin tags to inline tags, so that they are accessible using inline tag search (this plugin). (tips)

 After installing the plugin, check the commands listed under Tag Navigator